[LUM#1] In Search of Alexandre Grothendieck

 Extraordinary genius

 Jean Malgoire was his student.
-Now a lecturer at the University of Montpellier, he recalls the“absolute uncompromising nature” that defined both the man and the researcher.“He had complete faith in his ability to analyze things on his own, without being swayed by other points of view.
+Now a lecturer at the University of Montpellier, he recalls the“absolute uncompromising nature” that characterized both the man and the researcher.“He had complete faith in his ability to analyze things on his own, without being swayed by other points of view.
 A self-confidence he applied to every field…".

 The man who would become his closest collaborator then entrusted him with 14 problems in functional analysis that neither he nor Laurent Schwartz had been able to solve.
-What followed has become legendary: in just a few months, the young mathematician untangled these 14 Gordian knots, each of which could have been the subject of a respectable doctoral thesis.
+What followed has become legendary: in just a few months, the young mathematician untangled these 14 Gordian knots, each of which could have been the subject of a respectable dissertation.
 Grothendieck was 22 years old.

 From the Age of Miracles to the Age of Protest